-Landry Wardlow is an energetic 9-year-old from Iowa.
+Landry Wardlow is a playful 10-year-old from Iowa.
 He takes swimming lessons, likes outings to the zoo, spends cold winter nights doing art projects and hot summer days killing time at his brothers’ baseball tournaments.
 Typical kid stuff.

 But Landry lives with Duchenne muscular dystrophy and his journey is far from ordinary.
 In addition to navigating life with a rare genetic disease, he is a pioneer in the new era of drug development.
 That’s because Landry recently participated in a groundbreaking clinical trial that incorporated a wearable device.